drkvogel/retrasst/notes/big-list.md

-﻿invalid pointer operation on click retrieval assistant open 1st time only
+﻿

-new stuff from CVS:
+---new stuff from CVS:---
 LIMSDatabase::getProjectDb()
 LCDbProject::isInCurrentSystem()
 not new, but...
 Tank::getVessel()? // Inventory.h
 TfrmNewJob::createJob
 NewTank methods
 SampleEntry
-StoreDAO
-        ::findBox
-          addToRetrieval
+StoreDAO::findBox, addToRetrieval
+---
+a sample retrieval can include boxes that do not have their current locations recorded misc
     find destination boxes 1st

-stuff in updated spec (2013-09-11) about finding destination boxes? diff btwn specs in notes/spec-comparison
-    sample query-
-        gets src and dest boxes in one projectdb-only query - but not storage details, these can be looked up after and cached in a map for efficiency a sample retrieval can include boxes that do not have their current locations recorded export/edit/import? maybe
-    option of rejecting whole task

-restructure DataRow etc to be more like/same as nick's GridEntry
+    restructure DataRow etc to be more like/same as nick's GridEntry sorting

-populating LCDbBoxStore * store_record by LQuery contructor is inefficient?:
-    LCDbBoxStore::copyFields()
-        LQuery::readInt() // etc
-            ROSETTA &LQuery::getRecord( )

-            // actually seems to just pull the correct fields out of the current cursor, without running a new query, so ok
+    Nick's sorter in SampleEntry.cpp/h
     check sorting works properly
+    sort racks using rack position instead of name?

-find number of boxes
+    "P.P.S.
+I ended up using the c_rack_number.position to sort the structures.
+Different layouts follow different naming conventions" find number of boxes
     current box
     destination box?
-what do we mean by 'size' of a chunk - number of boxes
+    what do we mean by 'size' of a chunk - number of boxes chunks

-Nick's sorter in SampleEntry.cpp/h

-chunks
+    chunks fill in situ if manual
+    select row - 'chunk here'?
-    section - Cannot Be Changed
+    auto chunk - populate chunks only when ok is pressed chunks "start, end" - use real values section - Cannot Be Changed
     start
         1st chunk: CBC